byuflowlab/Aeroelasticity.jl/docs/src/examples.md

 ![](typical-section-stability.svg)

-Using the Wagner and/or Peters aerodynamic models yields a flutter reduced velocity of 2.2, while the steady and/or quasi-steady aerodynamic models predict significantly lower flutter velocities.
-The lift and moment calculated by the steady-state and quasi-steady models are fully determined by the typical section's structural states, while the lift and moment calculated by the Wagner and Peters models are dependent on aerodynamic state variables as well.
+Using the Wagner and/or Peters aerodynamic models yields a flutter reduced velocity around 2.2, while the steady and/or quasi-steady aerodynamic models predict significantly lower flutter velocities.
 The aerodynamic state variables of the Wagner and Peters models allows these models to capture the impact of vortex shedding on the lift and drag of the profile, therefore we can expect these models to yield more accurate results than the steady-state and quasi-steady models.

-The non-dimensional parameters match those used by Hodges in Pierce in "Introduction to Structural Dynamics and Aeroelasticity".
-We can therefore verify that our models are implemented correctly by comparing our results with those presented by Hodges and Pierce.
+The non-dimensional parameters we use for this example match those used by Hodges and Pierce in "Introduction to Structural Dynamics and Aeroelasticity".
+Hodges and Pierce performed the analysis using a steady state model and Peter's finite state model with six state variables.
 The results presented here for the steady-state and Peters' finite state models match the results presented by Hodges and Pierce in "Introduction to Structural Dynamics and Aeroelasticity", which validates our implementation of these models.
 Additionally, since the flutter speed predicted by the Wagner and Peters' models match, we can be reasonably confident that the Wagner unsteady aerodynamic model is also implemented correctly.

 For this example, all of our aeroelastic systems were linear, so we used a linear stability analysis to assess their stability.
 Alternatively, we perform time domain simulations in order to determine the system's stability.
 To perform these time domain simulations, we first create objects of type `DifferentialEquations.ODEFunction` using [`get_ode`](@ref), then use the [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl) package to solve the ordinary differential equation corresponding to the model.